jor-/oed/README.txt

 ## Copyright

-Copyright (C) 2010-2013 Joscha Reimer jor@informatik.uni-kiel.de
+Author: Joscha Reimer, jor@informatik.uni-kiel.de, 2010-2013

 This file is part of the Optimal Experimental Design Toolbox.